bigbob415/J124_Final_Project_PI/README.md

 #### Why do we see such high injury reports in the 18 to 22-year-old demographic?
 Is it because college-aged students are particularly reckless?

-The CDC's data shows that 18 to 22-year-olds reports the second most injuries out of any demographic in the United States following the 85+ demographic.
-My story hopes to explain the WISQARS injury reports and attempt to justify why some many young people report so many injuries.
-I will look into the behavioral aspects of college aged students by reaching out to the Tang Center doctors to discover the reasons behind many of the "unintentional" injury reports.
+The CDC's data shows that 18 to 22-year-olds report the second most injuries out of any demographic in the United States, following the 85+ demographic.
+My story hopes to explain the WISQARS injury reports and attempt to justify why many young people report so many injuries.
+I will look into the behavioral aspects of college-aged students by contacting the Tang Center doctors to discover the reasons behind many of the "unintentional" injury reports.

-I will also try to explain many injuries as part of greater scope of issues facing the youth culture in the United States.
-There are mental health problems and envionmental issues that impact young peoples and impact their physical health.
-Thus, this may not simply be behavioral recklessness which causes a majority of these injuries.
+I will also try to explain many injuries as part of the greater scope of issues facing the youth culture in the United States.
+There are mental health problems and environmental issues that impact young people and impact their physical health.
+Thus, this may not simply be behavioral recklessness that causes a majority of these injuries.

-My final part of the story will discuss many of the disparities in the data by different demographics such as race and sex.
-In my two data visualizations above I explore some of these disparities.
-I would like to unpack why Black Americans are at greater risk of Legal Intervention injuries and why females are at a greater risk of sexual assualt injuries.
+My final part of the story will discuss many of the disparities in the data by different demographics, such as race and sex.
+In my two data visualizations above, I explore some of these disparities.
+I would like to unpack why Black Americans are at greater risk of Legal Intervention injuries and why females are at a greater risk of sexual assault injuries.

-Therefore, the aim of this story is to fully encapsulate the injuries which face people my age.
-I would like to disect this data in hopes of understanding my peers and the mental and physical barriers which would lead to us getting hurt.
+Therefore, the aim of this story is to encapsulate the injuries which face people my age fully.
+I would like to dissect this data to understand my peers and the mental and physical barriers that would lead to us getting hurt.